 Altitude: Operates between 500 ft to 3000 ft above the ground.

 Regulation: Alaka'i is currently working with the FAA to get it's design approved for experimental flight.
-Skai belives that with it's 'keep it simple' appraoch, experimental certification and flight tests should be complete within a year.
+Skai believes that with its 'keep it simple' approach, experimental certification and flight tests should be complete within a year.

 The design of Skai is one of the most advanced on the market, comparable to the Bell Nexus Air Taxi.
 With a team of highly experienced leaders in aviation innovation, as well as BMW Designworks, Skai is likely to go far.
 The Alaka'i Technologies team was able to take the Skai design from napkin sketch to complete mock-up and full-scale prototype in just one year, faster than most other eVTOL companies on the market.
 Moreover, Alaka'i has the first-mover advantage for hydrogen fuel cell technology.
 While smaller, electric powered vehicles may initially make more sense for urban infrastructure where electric charging is readily available, Skai's fuel cell technology gives it an undeniable advantage in efficiency, eco-friendliness, and overall performance.